jae1911/BlockX/README.md

 ### Blocking

 Right now, the mod will hijack the asset downloading phase and completely prevent the asset from being downloaded.
+The cache checking logic is also hijacked to avoid loading assets that are already locally cached.

 ## Installation